Image

 Size trends:

 Most pachycephalosaurs, basal ceratopsians, and basal neoceratopsians were small (all in the 1-3 m range, smaller than humans); increased size in pachycephalosaurs only occurs at the very end of the Late Cretaceous.
-Advanced neoceratopsians show an increase earlier, culminating in the major size increases at the base of Ceratopsoidea, at the base of Ceratopsidae, and independantly in Centrosaurinae and Chasmosaurinae.
+Advanced neoceratopsians show an increase earlier, culminating in the major size increases at the base of Ceratopsoidea, at the base of Ceratopsidae, and independently in Centrosaurinae and Chasmosaurinae.
 For most of its history, Ceratopsia consisted of only small dinosaurs.

 Social behavior in Marginocephalia: